praveenkumar0110/Full-Code-Scraper-A-Z-Web-Scraper/README.md

   - Sub-child codes (any depth)
 - Cleans and normalizes code descriptions
 - Extracts additional clinical details
-- Saves everything into a structured JSON file
+- Saves everything into a structured JSON file.

 ---